Straight Outta Compton: Rankings

 In 1994, British magazine Hip Hop Connection, placing the album third among rap's best albums, adds, "Straight Outta Compton sounded so exciting, insignificant details such as realism and integrity could be overlooked."
-Hip hop magazine The Source included Straight Outta Compton in its 1998 "100 Best Albums" list.
+Hip-hop magazine The Source included Straight Outta Compton in its 1998 "100 Best Albums" list.
 Television network VH1, in 2003, placed it 62nd.
 Spin magazine, sorting the "100 Greatest Albums, 1985–2005", identified it 10th.

 The first rap album ever to gain five stars from Rolling Stone at initial review, it placed 70th among the magazine's 500 Greatest Albums of All Time in its 2020 revised list.
 Time, in 2006, named it one of the 100 greatest albums of all time.
 Vibe appraised it as one of the 100 Essential Albums of the 20th Century.
 In 2012, Slant Magazine listed it 18th among the "Best Albums of the 1980s".
-In any case, in November 2016, Straight Outta Compton became the first rap album inducted into the Grammy Hall of Fame.
+In November 2016, Straight Outta Compton became the first rap album inducted into the Grammy Hall of Fame.
 In 2017, Straight Outta Compton was selected for preservation in the United States National Recording Registry by the Library of Congress, who deemed it to be "culturally, historically, or aesthetically significant".

-Charting and sales
+Commercial performance

-N.W.A's album best selling, Straight Outta Compton, released in August 1988, attained gold certification, half a million copies sold, on April 13, 1989.
-Meanwhile, the album peaked at number #9 on Billboard's Top R&B/Hip-Hop Albums chart, and on April 15, 1989, at #37 on the Billboard 200, which ranks the week's most popular albums.
+Released on January 25, 1989, Straight Outta Compton was N.W.A's best selling album; it attained gold certification, half a million copies sold, three months after its release.
+Meanwhile, the album peaked at number 9 on Billboard's Top R&B/Hip-Hop Albums chart, and on April 15, 1989, at number 37 on the Billboard 200, which ranks the week's most popular albums.
 On July 18, 1989, the album was certified platinum, one million copies sold.

-By contrast, N.W.A. and the Posse, out since November 1987, reached gold certification in September 1994.
-The group's 100 Miles and Runnin' EP, which took two years to produce and was released in August 1990, went platinum in September 1992.
-That year, on March 27, Straight Outta Compton was certified double-platinum, two million copies sold.
+On March 27, 1992, Straight Outta Compton was certified double-platinum, two million copies sold; and on November 11, 2015, was certified triple-platinum, three million copies sold.

 By Priority Records' estimation, about 80% of Straight Outta Compton's sales occurred in suburban areas predominantly white.
-N.W.A's next and final full-length album, Efil4zaggin or Niggaz4Life, released in late May 1991, went platinum just over two months later, in August 1991, yet in 2020 remains platinum, whereas on November 11, 2015, Straight Outta Compton was certified triple-platinum, three million copies sold.

-Approaching the August 2015 release of the film Straight Outta Compton, the album reentered the Billboard 200 at number #173.
-The next week, it rose to #97, another week later reached #30—beyond its 1989 peak position of #37—and on September 5 peaked at #6.
-Meanwhile, the album's title track, entering the popular songs chart, the Billboard Hot 100, becoming N.W.A's first song in the Top 40, spent two weeks at #38.
+Approaching the August 2015 release of the film Straight Outta Compton, the album reentered the Billboard 200 at number 173.
+The next week, it rose to number 97, another week later reached number 30—beyond its 1989 peak position of #37—and on September 5 peaked at number 6.
+Meanwhile, the album's title track entered the Billboard Hot 100 as N.W.A's first song in the Top 40, and spent two weeks at number 38.